nank1ro/solidart/packages/flutter_solidart/README.md

 ## Learning

-For a comprehensive documentation go to [The Official Documentation](https://docs.page/nank1ro/solidart)
+For a comprehensive and updated documentation go to [The Official Documentation](https://docs.page/nank1ro/solidart)

 There are 4 main concepts you should be aware: